S-DeHerrera-Neil/Collaboration_OperatingSystems/README.md

 > [!NOTE]
 > Limited GUI refers to devices that do not have explorer.exe (windows GUI)
 >
-> To use these machines, start taskmgr.exe by hitting `ctrl` + `shift` + `esc` then in task manager hit "file" and "run new task" then enter "cmd.exe" to get a command line
+> To use the GUI on these machines, start taskmgr.exe by hitting `ctrl` + `shift` + `esc` then in task manager hit "file" and "run new task" then enter "cmd.exe" to get a command line

 ## Windows
   - [File_Search](Windows/File_Search.md)